andrew/ultimate-awesome/README.md

 - [awesome-astronomy-tools](https://github.com/OttoStruve/awesome-astronomy-tools) - A collection of awesome tools, resources and shiny toys for astronomy research.
 - [cybersecurity-auth](https://github.com/paulveillard/cybersecurity-auth) - An ongoing & curated collection of awesome AuthN+Z software, libraries and frameworks, best guidelines and technical resources and cool stuff about Authentication & Authorization & SSO & IAM.
 - [awesome-miden](https://github.com/phklive/awesome-miden) - A collection of awesome Miden links, resources and shiny things.
+- [awesome-smartgrid](https://github.com/PVKonovalov/awesome-smartgrid) - A curated list of awesome Smart Grid and IoT frameworks, libraries and software.
 - [my-awesome-list](https://github.com/rahilwazir/my-awesome-list) - Collection of awesome scripts, softwares, articles, projects, answers and many other stuff that I like and some has ease my job (probably yours too).
 - [awesome-game-boy-camera-and-game-boy-printer-projects](https://github.com/raphael-boichot/awesome-game-boy-camera-and-game-boy-printer-projects) - Awesome list of all the Game Boy Camera / Game Boy Printer related projects on the internet.
 - [awesome-biochem-ai](https://github.com/ratthachat/awesome-biochem-ai) - Curated list on Deep Transformers Applications on Biology and Chemistry.